-- To put Python in some kind of perspective with respect to other languages. - To explore the edge cases of Python's design, such as: - Limits on recursion. - Implications of shallow copying, etc. - (Im)precision of int and float. - Equality and identity and why you can't trust them! - Mutable vs immutable types. - Anonymous functions, memoisation, (poor) parallelisation, etc.
+- To put Python in some kind of perspective with respect to other languages. - To explore the edge cases of Python's design, such as: - Limits on recursion. - Implications of shallow copying, etc. - (Im)precision of int and float. - Equality and identity and why you can't trust them! - Mutable vs immutable types. - Anonymous functions, memoisation, poor parallelisation, and so on.